LaurentTrk/phapass/README.md

 I discovered [Phala](https://phala.network/) last year during the [Polkadot Hello World hackathon](https://gitcoin.co/hackathon/polkadot/onboard), and I thought that this decentralized blockchain and its [trusted and confidential](https://phala.network/en/technology) nature could be the perfect candidate for an experimentation around password management.

-And so here is the **PhaPass** project, which seeks to demonstrate how you can use the Phala blockchain to store your passwords and use them directly in your favorite browser :)
+And so here is the **PhaPass** project, which aims to demonstrate how you can use the Phala blockchain to store your passwords and use them directly in your favorite browser :)

 ## What it does